-Quality and relevance
+- Quality and relevance

-Duplicate content vs unique content
+- Duplicate content vs unique content

-Diversity of content (different formats including long form and short form – blogs, social media posts, website pages, press releases, interviews, news articles, etc.)
+- Diversity of content (different formats including long form and short form – blogs, social media posts, website pages, press releases, interviews, news articles, etc.)

-Keyword strength and relevance
+- Keyword strength and relevance

-Keywords connecting negative content with your positive content
+- Keywords connecting negative content with your positive content

 Images and Video

 In today’s world where people want their information fast and easily accessible, visual content has become increasingly popular and utilized online.
-Positive images and videos can do wonders to your score while negative images and video can easily leave you without a job or without a first date.
+Positive images and videos can do wonders to your score while negative images and videos can easily leave you without a job or without a first date.

-When determining one’s Rep Score, some image related factors to consider include:
+When determining one’s rep score, some image related factors to consider include:

-Quality and relevance
+- Quality and relevance

-Original and custom images vs stock photos or images taken from other sources
+- Original and custom images vs stock photos or images taken from other sources

-Tagged photos on Facebook, Instagram, and other photo sharing sites
+- Tagged photos on Facebook, Instagram, and other photo sharing sites

-Alt text and title tags
+- Alt text and title tags

 Areas of social media that can contribute to one’s score include:

-Number and type of social media platforms you are active on
+- Number and type of social media platforms you are active on

-How often you are posting
+- How often you are posting

-Type of content you are posting
+- Type of content you are posting

-Engagement with other users (how and how often)
+- Engagement with other users (how and how often)

-Engagement on your own posts from other users (likes, shares, replies, etc.)
+- Engagement on your own posts from other users (likes, shares, replies, etc.)

-Quality, appropriateness, and relevance of content
+- Quality, appropriateness, and relevance of content

 Having an effective linking strategy is essential to building authority on your sites and profiles while also helping users find your content.
 When you are able to build links from outside sources such as guest blogs, news articles, directories, and more, you are building trust and credibility for your brand or business while increasing your rep score.

 A few different ways links are considered in determining Reputation Score include:

-External links and backlinks
+- External links and backlinks

 - Quality and relevance of links vs spammy links

 - Authority of sites where you are getting links (.edu, .gov, .org, etc.)